maker-a-team/make-badges/README.md

 ### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) & by following [This Tutorial](https://www.makeschool.com/academy/track/react-fundamentals-vm0).

+## Contributing

+For more details on our code of conduct, and the process for submitting pull requests to us, Please read our [CONTRIBUTING.md](CONTRIBUTING.md) .

 ## Available Scripts

 In the project directory, you can run: